IKHOUVANPEREN/TecnoHub/README.md

 This is not going to work btw, lots of links are gone by now

 # What Can Be Learned From This?

+- Simple Whitelist System;

+- Simple Scripting and a bit more advanced scripting;

 - Game Detection;

 <code>

 -- Here's the simple game detection script